shamedgh/temporal-specialization/COMPILE.md

-# Compilation of source-code to Intermediate-Representation Bitcode
+# Compilation of source-code to IR Bitcode

 [TODO]